People at BIOGRIP

 Dr Yolandi Schoeman

-Ecologist, Centre for Environmental Management, University of the Free State
+Ecologist, Centre for Mineral Biogeochemistry, University of Free State

 Dr Megan Welman-Purchase